-Three repolarization gradients at least exist in the heart ventricles of mammalian species: transmural (Higuchi and Nakaya, 1984; Yan and Martin 2003, Hlaing et al. 2005), apicobasal (Nishimura et al. 1984, Cowan et al. 1988, Janse et al. 2005, Ramanathan et al. 2006, Azarov et al. 2007, 2008), and interventricular (Nishimura et al. 1984).
-However, several studies have demonstrated the absence of the former in in vivo mammalian heart ventricles (Anyukhovsky et al. 1996, Taggart et al. 2001, Wang et al. 2002, Janse et al. 2005, Coronel et al. 2007, Zhang et al. 2007).
-Most likely, the ventricular repolarization gradients are differently expressed in the heart and are differently affected by various factors (e.g. electrolyte balance, temperature, ectopic excitation etc.).
+At least three repolarization gradients exist in the heart ventricles of mammalian species: transmural (Higuchi and Nakaya 1984, Yan and Martin 2003, Hlaing et al. 2005), apicobasal (Nishimura et al. 1984, Cowan et al. 1988, Janse et al. 2005, Ramanathan et al. 2006, Azarov et al. 2007, 2008), and interventricular (Nishimura et al. 1984).
+However, several studies have demonstrated the absence of the former gradient in mammalian heart ventricles in vivo (Anyukhovsky et al. 1996, Taggart et al. 2001, Wang et al. 2002, Janse et al. 2005, Coronel et al. 2007, Zhang et al. 2007).
+Most likely, the ventricular repolarization gradients are differently expressed in the heart and are differently affected by various factors, e.g. electrolyte balance, temperature, ectopic excitation etc.

 The use of different model animals contributes to understanding the evolution of a heart function and mechanisms of electrogenesis in the heart.
-In our investigations, birds have been chosen as model animals.
-Vast majority of avian research of cardiac repolarization has centered only on the morphology of the T wave.
+In our investigations, birds were chosen as model animals.
+Vast majority of avian research on cardiac repolarization has centered only on the morphology of the T wave.
 Little is known about repolarization gradients in the heart ventricles in birds.
-Our recent studies have demonstrated the apicobasal repolarization differences on the epicardial surface of the heart ventricles (Kharin 2004) and the transmural repolarization gradient in the left ventricular free wall (Kharin et al. 2007) at sinus rhythm in chickens.
-Which of the ventricular repolarization gradients (apicobasal or transmural) is more expressed in avian hearts is unknown.
-Effects of various factors on ventricular repolarization in birds have not been addressed .
+Our recent studies have demonstrated apicobasal repolarization differences on the epicardial surface of the heart ventricles (Kharin 2004) and a transmural repolarization gradient in the left ventricular free wall (Kharin et al. 2007) at sinus rhythm in chickens.
+It is unknown which of the ventricular repolarization gradients (apicobasal or transmural) is more expressed in avian hearts.
+Effects of various factors on ventricular repolarization in birds have not been studied.